CalAtlantic Homes

 CalAtlantic Group, Inc. was a home construction company based in Arlington, Virginia.
-In 2018, it was the 4th largest homebuilder in the United States by number of homes closed.
 It was formed by the October 2015 merger of Standard Pacific Homes and Ryland Homes.
 In February 2018, the company was acquired by Lennar.

 History

 Standard Pacific was incorporated in 1961 by Arthur Svendsen and Ronald Foell, and began construction of its first subdivision in 1965.
 Operations expanded to include San Diego in 1969, Texas in 1978, Arizona in 1998, Colorado in 2000, and Florida in 2002.

 On October 1, 2015, Standard Pacific Homes and Ryland Homes merged to form CalAtlantic.

+Recognition

 In 2016, Builder Magazine named CalAtlantic its builder of the year.

+In 2018, it was the 4th largest homebuilder in the United States by number of homes closed.

+Acquisitions

 In June 2017, the company acquired Oakpointe, LLC and entered the Seattle market.

 In February 2018, the company was acquired by Lennar.